ruggeri/tech-notes/distributed-systems/marz-book.md

 Okay, so this definitely sucks.
 But we haven't seen how the Lambda architecture is going to help; we've just deferred this discussion until we look at the speed layer.

+He shows how to use ElephantDB for the server layer, but this seems to be abandonware.
+Not sure what a better choice would be today.

+ElephantDB runs on top of HDFS.
+You run a MR job where the input is key/value, and this builds the shards, which are served by the ElephantDB process.
+Shards are replicated, so you've got fault tolerance of the serving layer.

+This whole thing sounds like a reinvention of HBase, really.
+It's less complicated because it doesn't need writes like HBase, but then again it's unmaintained...

+## Part 3: Speed Layer

+You're going to handle updates online by building an incrementally maintaing a view of the recent data.

+You'll still need random reads, but now you also need random writes.
+And of course scalability and fault tolerance are important.
+The good news is that because the speed layer is only recent data, it is much smaller.

+Sometimes updates are hard to incorporate incrementally.
+For instance, when a new stapling event comes in.
+You can use approximate algorithms in your speed layer, knowing you'll eventually get the exact answer later in the batch mode.

+Mention CAP theorem: first note is that CAP is about what happens under partition, so really it's saying your choice is consistency or availability.
+When you choose consistency, that means sometimes a request will return with an error.
+If you choose availability, then you'll get either stale data, which basically means that updates are not linearizable.
+BTW: availability is defined that all requests to a non-failing node must be processed; if you're partitioned away from all replicas, then it is not "unavailable", because you can't even send a request.
+So be careful with the language!

+Explains that you can lessen availability problem by adding replicas.
+But the problem comes down to writes; what do you do when the partition heals?
+Some systems even have a "sloppy quorum" feature, where if all replicas are unavailable, you can create a new "temporary" replica for updates that will eventually be merged in.

+It sounds like he's going to advocate availability in the speed layer;
+by picking Cassandra.
+To handle healing, he suggests CRDTs.
+CRDTs say: given a set of updates, applied in any order, you'll get the same result.
+This means when you heal, you can merge the updates, and come to an answer that, in a sense, doesn't roll back any updates.
+OTOH, your observations on both sides of the partition before the healing may not be compatible with any one linear order.

+Basically, CRDT lets you get "back on track" in a way that doesn't "undo" any previous update.
+Simplest example is a counter.

+In general, it is common to do a *read repair* when you next read a value after a heal.
+But this logic can be very difficult to get right.

+One question is whether to do synchronous or asynchronous updates.
+A synchronous update does the update to the DB before acknowledging to the client. an async update puts the client's message onto a queue, which will later be processed; that might take a little bit.
+One advantage is that async updates can be batched to acheive higher throughput.
+Also the queue can even out traffic spikes.

+Of course, the update is not immediately reflected if you enqueue it.
+So you might prefer sync for a system where updates need to be immediately viewable to the user.
+OTOH, Marz recommends a default of async, for better throughput.

+How to expire data from the speed layer when the batch layer completes its work?
+Marz recommends to realtime views; the current one, and the one which starts at the beginning of the most recent batch layer build.
+When the batch layer finishes, expire the previous, and create a new one, starting now (since we immediately start the next batch layer construction).